AThompson04/credit-card-fraud-detection/README.md

 ## Exploratory Data Analysis and Key Insights
 Limited exploratory data analysis was done due to the nature of the dataset - V1 to V28 representing principal components obtained with PCA:
 - The dataset is highly imbalanced, consisting of 283 726 transactions, of which 283 253 were non-fraudulent and 473 were fraudulent.
-- The *Time* variables represents the seconds that have elapsed since the first transaction over the two day period.
+- The *Time* feature represents the seconds that have elapsed since the first transaction over the two day period.
 The distribution of the variable is bimodal.
 It is likely that the two peaks represent the transactions made during the day for the two day period that the data was collected.
 The distribution of Time for all non-fraudulent transaction was similar to the overall distribution, this was expected as most of the dataset is made up of non-fraudulent transactions.
 The distribution of Time for the fraudulent transactions does not follow the same distinct pattern for the whole dataset, and indicates that most fraudulent transactions took place 40 000 seconds after the first transaction, which is roughly eleven hours into the two day period.
-- The amount spend on fraudulent transactions is significantly lower than on non-fraudulent transactions.
-The most expensice fraudulent transaction was 2 125.87, with 50% of transaction being 9.82 or less.
-In contrast, the most expensive non-fraudulent transaction was 25 691.16 with 50% being 22 or less.
+- The amount spent on fraudulent transactions is significantly lower than on non-fraudulent transactions.
+The most expensive fraudulent transaction was 2 125.87, with 50% of transaction being 9.82 or less.
+In contrast, the most expensive non-fraudulent transaction was 25 691.16, with 50% being 22 or less.
 - There were slight positive and negative correlations between the principal components and the type of transaction.
 The correlations ranged from -0.3135 to 0.1490.
+The most positively correlated features being *V11*, *V4*, *V2* and *V19*.
+The most negatively correlated variables being *V10*, *V12*, *V14* and *V17*.

 ## Data Cleaning and Preprocessing
 Due to the nature of the dataset no additional features were engineered, however there were 1 081 duplicate transactions.
 The duplicate transactions were removed from the dataset before model selection.